darmonlyone/MyHighLowGame/README.md

 I choose a HiLo game because I saw many people like to play gambling game at the free time.
 Didn't play for gamble, but just play for fun.
 So I make this game to respond those of people. **We hope very much for your guy to enjoy this application**.

-## How is become this application
+## The application
- - **fileLoader folder** contain videos advertise and file that save username and password for login this application.
+ - **FileLoader package** contain videos advertise and file that save username and password for login this application.
- - **lib folder** contain jar file that need it on this application.
+ - **lib package** contain jar file that need it on this application.
- - **src folder** contain java file and image that use on this application.
+ - **MyHiLO.jar** is a run file that contain java file and image that use on this application.

    ![whatOn](imageReadme/what_on.jpg)